 Students may request changes in their schedules only during the Add/Drop and Withdrawal Periods listed in the Academic Calendar.
-No schedule changes are possible after the conclusion of the Add/Drop and Withdrawal Periods, unless approved in writing by the Provost.
+No schedule changes are possible after the conclusion of the Add/Drop and Withdrawal Periods, unless approved in writing by the Dean of Academic Affairs.
 No schedule change is considered official until it is processed by the Office of the Registrar.

-Add: Courses may be added by filing the appropriate forms in the Office of the Registrar during the Add/Drop Period.
+Add: Courses may be added by filing the appropriate forms in the Office of the Registrar during the Add/ Drop Period.
 In addition to the approved Add form, a completed Permission to Enroll form and/or Over Credit form may be required in some cases.
 Only after the completed form(s) have been filed in the Office of the Registrar may the student officially enroll in the course.

-Drop: Non-required courses may be dropped by filing the appropriate forms in the Office of the Registrar during the Add/ Drop Period.
+Drop: Non-required courses may be dropped by filing the appropriate forms in the Office of the Registrar during the Add/Drop Period.
 Failure to file the completed Drop Form will result in the student's continued enrollment in the course.
 Continued enrollment without attendance will result in an automatic Failing grade.

 Course withdrawals: Students may withdraw from a course after the Add/Drop period by filing a petition in the Office of the Registrar.
-An approved Withdrawal results in a grade of W being applied to the course if request is made after the deadline to withdrawal without a grade of W. See Academic Calendar for deadline.
-While the grade of W does not affect the student's grade point average, the course remains on his or her record, with the student remaining responsible for the credit associated with the course.
+An approved Withdrawal results in a grade of W being applied to the course.
+See Academic Calendar for deadline.
+While the grade of W does not affect the student's grade point average, it does prevent the student from Dean's List eligibility, and the course remains on his or her record, with the student remaining responsible for the credit associated with the course.
 Failure to file a petition constitutes continued enrollment in the course, and the student is subject to the requirements and responsibilities of the course.
-Failure to Withdraw or complete the requirements will result in a Failing grade.
+Failure to Withdraw or complete the requirements will result in a failing grade.
 Deadlines and regulations concerning dropped and withdrawn courses will apply.